deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 You can intrepret the output numbers as percentages.
 Every time the number in the reconstruct is *not zero*, that's a good indication the network learned the input.
 We'll have a better example later in the tutorials.

-To explore continuous restricted Boltzmann machines, a variation on RBMs that accepts a continuum of integers rather than binary data, click [here](../continuousrestrictedboltzmannmachine.html).
+To explore the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).

 Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many RBMs strung together.